c3qian/Continuous-time-Portfolio-Optimization/README.md

-# Numerical-HJB-PDE and Monte-Carlo
+# Numerical-HJB-PDE
-This repo contains replication code for Wang and Forsyth(2010) and Cong and Oosterlee(2016)
+This repo contains replication code for Wang and Forsyth(2010)

-Solve the continuous-time portfolio optimization using HJB equations or Monte-Carlo simulation.
+Solve the continuous-time portfolio optimization using HJB equations

 For futher interests, detailed technical report, you can reach c47qian@gmail.com or yifeideng@alumni.psu.edu.